-Hours of Duty (Board Policy 03.1332)
+Parent Conferences (Board Policy 03.1332 and 08.221)

 Certified employees shall be available for conferences requested by parents.
-Reports to parents shall include provision for a parent or teacher request for a conference.
+Reports to parents shall include a provision for a parent or teacher request for a conference.
 Such conferences shall be scheduled at a mutually agreeable time to the extent possible.
 The Board shall endeavor to provide for parent-teacher conferences within the school calendar.